zackhanni/soundslikesoma/_services/rent-studio-space.md

 Feel free to bring any additional equipment that you feel comfortable with using.
 If you are worried about compatibility problems, someone will always be there at the start of your session to make sure everything is set up correctly.

-**Will people be walking in and out of the room while i'm working?**
+**Will people be walking in and out of the room while I'm working?**

 No, this is a private room with its own entrance and bathroom.
 The only time someone will walk in is if you request help or there is some kind of emergency.